This post contains major plot spoilers for The Last of Us Part II, please read at your own discretion. ..

 Criticism I understand/agree with.

 Two particular criticisms that are more difficult to defend would be The Last of Us Part II’s false marketing and the unconventional plot structure.
 I firmly believe the narrative was presented in this format to illicit a mirrored sense of hatred and animosity for Ellie and the player, which would later result in an intentional realization of disgust and discomfort.
-This layer of discomfort and reflection is far more poignant due to the proper development of Abby and dissecting the narrative into a different format would hinder this.
+This layer of discomfort and reflection is far more poignant due to the player’s conflicted relationship with Abby and dissecting the narrative into a different format would hinder this unexpected revelation.
 Regardless, the character switch does evoke an abrupt interjection to the narrative’s crescendo; the added layer of flashbacks also contribute to its jarring nature.
 While I understand Naughty Dog’s decision to mislead consumers with the game’s marketing – especially given the entertainment industry’s reliance on spoiler heavy trailers – it does feel a little disingenuous and leaves an unpleasant taste in your mouth.
 I am certain Naughty Dog had good intentions with this decision, and while I was not bothered by its misleading nature, I can understand the frustration of the general populace.

 While not related to criticism, I also wanted to take a moment to express the brilliance and beauty of Ellie’s cover of Take on Me.
 It rivaled the mesmerizing nature of Part I’s giraffe scene.
 Hearing the pain and each melancholic break in Ellie’s voice, as she softly recited each blissful melody, was equally heartbreaking as it was hauntingly beautiful.